An in-depth report on the types, diagnosis, treatment, and prevention of anemia.

 - 36% for children 12 - 15 years

 - 33% for adult pregnant women

-Other hemoglobin measurements, such as mean corpuscular hemoglobin (MCH) and mean corpuscular hemoglobin concentration (MCHC) may also be calculated.
+Other hemoglobin measurements, such as mean corpuscular hemoglobin (NCH) and mean corpuscular hemoglobin concentration (MCHC) may also be calculated.

 Mean Corpuscular Volume.
 Mean corpuscular volume (MCV) is a measurement of the average size of red blood cells.
 The MCV increases when red blood cells are larger than normal (macrocytic) and decreases when red blood cells are smaller than normal (microcytic).
 Macrocytic cells can be a sign of anemia caused by vitamin B12 deficiency, while microcytic cells are a sign of iron-deficiency anemia.